jaffaszt/MLX-Tzone/workshop/README.md

 # Reserve a Code Engine project:
 1. [Reserve a Code Engine Project:](https://techzone.ibm.com/collection/code-engine-fundamentals)

-2. You will get an email "Your environment is ready" .You will need to follow the instructions and accept the invitation to join an a account in IBM Cloud
+2. You will get a few emails with information about your environment.
+Please notice that email that is inviting you to join an account in IBM Cloud  and follow the instructions and accept the invitation.
+Also notice an email stating "Your environment is ready"  follow the links it will take you to your environment "My reservations" .
 3. Please notice the Project name, Region and Resource Group.
 ![](README_IMAGES/env.png)
 3. Login to IBM Cloud and make sure you are working on the right IBM Account that you where just invited to